Becoming a Prevention & Wellness Peer Educator

 - Body Empowerment (nutrition, stress, activity, sleep & general health)

-- Resiliency (positive mental health, stigma reduction of asking for help)
+- THRIVE (positive mental health, stigma reduction of asking for help)

 - Sexual Health Education